 The two of you share memories with a perspective that no one else in the world could have.
 There have been embarrassing moments you still laugh about.
 You’ve enjoyed vacations together.
 If you have children there are plenty of memories you share in raising them.

 We were on a walk on our anniversary and had a blast with “Do you remember when…?” questions regarding our wedding.
 A walk down memory lane is a journey of celebrating you.

 3. Grounded commitment.

 Because of your faith, the commitment you expressed at the altar continues to preside in your marriage.
 In our present culture a couple that remains committed to marriage is to be honored.
 Commitment, sadly, is rare today.
 You have chosen to keep Christ at the center of your lives and marriage.
 His presence keeps your commitment to one another grounded.
 Celebrate your years of commitment.

 4. Go out.

 Make sure you do something special on or near your anniversary to celebrate the two of you.
 Some years we’ll get away for a night, weekend or extended trip.
-This year it was dinner, Dairy Queen cones :), and a concert.
+Some years it’s dinner, Dairy Queen cones :), and a concert.
 Take the time, make the effort and celebrate together as you build your marriage.